 Start off by cooking your ham hocks.
 You can find ham hocks in most grocery stores near the ham section in the meat department.
 If you don't see them, ring for the meat dept and ask for them.
 Place ham hocks in a Dutch oven.
 Add water and bring to a boil.
 Reduce heat, cover meat and simmer until tender.
 This should take about 1 hour.
 Don't allow the water to cook out.

 While the ham hocks are cooking, go ahead and prepare your greens for cooking.
 Rinse your greens several times under cold water to remove dirt or sand.
-After greens are clean, stack several leaves on top of each other.
+Trim away any hard thick stem ends.
+After greens are clean and trimmed, stack several leaves on top of each other.
 Using a cutting board and knife, roll the leaves together and cut leaves into 1 inch thick strips.